 CNAM may not display if:

-Carrier registration is still Pending or Rejected.
+Carrier registration is still pending or rejected.

 The receiving carrier does not support CNAM.